lincolnpoh/github-learning-repo/README.md

 'git commit -m "[Insert message/comment/description/reason here]"': This will commit the currently staging files to the repository, along with the provided message.
 Eg: git commit -m "Initial commit"

-"git log": This will give us a log of all the past commits
+"git log": This will give us a log of all the past commits.
+If the log is too long, we could exit by pressing "q" button in the terminal.

 'git commit -a -m "[Insert message]"': This command is a shortcut for the combination of "git add ." and 'git commit -m "[Insert message]"'.